 Sign up during your initial enrollment period, which begins three months before the month you turn 65 and ends three months after your birthday month.
-Otherwise, you’ll have to wait to enroll during the next general enrollment period, from Jan.
+Otherwise, you’ll have to wait to enroll during the next general enrollment period Jan.
 1 to March 31.
-You may also have to pay a lifetime late enrollment penalty.
+You may also have to pay a late enrollment penalty.

 While you don’t have to drop your ACA health insurance to enroll in Medicare, most people do.
-For people who qualify for premium-free Medicare Part A, marketplace insurance premium subsidies end after they’re eligible for Part A at age 65.
+For those who qualify for premium-free Medicare Part A, your marketplace insurance premium subsidies end after you’re eligible for Part A at age 65.

-If you choose to keep the marketplace coverage, you’ll no longer be eligible for subsidies and will have to pay full price.
-And if the marketplace doesn’t adjust your premiums right away, you may have to pay back the extra subsidies when you file your federal income tax return.
+If you choose to keep the marketplace coverage, you’ll have to pay full price because you’ll no longer be eligible for subsidies based on your income.
+If the marketplace doesn’t adjust your premiums right away, you may have to pay back the extra subsidies when you file your federal income tax return.

-Even though you can keep your marketplace coverage after you enroll in Medicare, you’re not able to get a new marketplace policy at that point.
-In fact, it’s against the law for someone who knows you have Medicare to sell you a marketplace health insurance plan, even if you have only Part A or Part B.
+Even though you can keep your marketplace coverage after you enroll in Medicare, you can’t get a new marketplace policy at that point.
+In fact, it’s against the law for someone who knows you have Medicare to sell you a marketplace health insurance plan.

 The rules are different for those who aren’t eligible for premium-free Medicare Part A. If you or your spouse worked for at least 40 calendar quarters, the equivalent of 10 years, and had Medicare taxes deducted from your pay, you won’t pay premiums for Part A.

-People who don’t qualify for premium-free Medicare Part A can opt to keep their ACA marketplace health insurance rather than sign up for Medicare at 65.
-You’ll continue to receive subsidies to help pay the premiums, but they end if you enroll in Medicare.
+People who don’t qualify for premium-free Medicare Part A can opt to keep their ACA marketplace health insurance rather than sign up for Medicare at age 65.
+You’ll continue to receive subsidies to help pay the premiums, but they end when you enroll in Medicare.

-You need to take a few steps when ending your health insurance from the ACA marketplace and enrolling in Medicare.
-An important part of the transition is ensuring that you have no gap between the end of your marketplace coverage and the beginning of Medicare.
+You need to take a few steps when ending your ACA marketplace health insurance and enrolling in Medicare.
+First, you need to make sure you have no gap between the end of your marketplace coverage and the beginning of Medicare.

 The steps are different for those ending sole coverage vs. family coverage.
 Visit Healthcare.gov for step-by-step instructions on how to cancel a marketplace health insurance plan.
-If you live in one of the 17 states and the District of Columbia that runs its own ACA health insurance marketplace, visit your state’s site.
+If you live in one of the 17 states and the District of Columbia that run their own ACA health insurance marketplaces, visit your state’s site.

-Ending coverage for you alone.
-Log in to your marketplace account at Healthcare.gov, click Start a new application or update an existing one.
+Log in to your marketplace account at Healthcare.gov and click Start a new application or update an existing one.
 Then click your name at the top right of the screen and select My applications & coverage.

-Select your application under Your existing applications, and on the left choose My Plans & Programs.
+Select your application under Your existing applications and on the left choose My Plans & Programs.
 At the bottom, click on the red End (terminate) all coverage button.
-Select the date you want to end your ACA plan, then click the Terminate Coverage button.
+Select the date you want to end your ACA plan, click the confirmation box, then click Terminate Coverage.

-You can also do this online by logging in to your marketplace account.
-Under Your existing applications, click Report a life change, once in the menu on the left and then again near the bottom of the resulting page.
-Then choose Report a change in my household’s income, size or other information, and follow the prompts.
+You can also do this online by logging in to your marketplace account; however, you can’t be the household contact for the account.
+Under Your existing applications click Report a life change.
+This will open a menu on the left near the bottom of the resulting page.
+Then choose Report a change in my household’s income, size or other information and follow the prompts.

-For Who Needs Coverage? specify household members keeping the marketplace coverage and remove each person no longer using it.
+Specify household members keeping the marketplace coverage and remove each person no longer using it separately under Who Needs Coverage?
+Continue clicking through the application.
+When asked about household information, list the members of the tax household, which may include people you just removed from coverage.
 Update information for your household to determine if those continuing ACA coverage are eligible for subsidies.

 Medicare helps pay for many medical expenses after you turn 65.
-But it still has some costs, such as Part B premiums — $170.10 a month in 2022 or more for high earners — and deductibles and copayments or coinsurance for Medicare Part A and Part B.
+But it still has some costs, such as Part B premiums — $164.90 a month in 2023, and more for high earners — and deductibles and copayments or coinsurance for Medicare Part A and Part B.